rage/programming-23/data/part-12/3-functional-programming.md

 </sample-output>

 As we are dealing with multiplication the initial value is not zero.
-Indeed, what would happen if it were zero?
 Instead, we use 1.
+What would happen if we used 0 as the initial value?

 Above we have dealt largely with integers, but `map`, `filter` and `reduce` can all handle a collection of objects of any type.